hugo3m/hugo3m/README.md

 ### Hi there 👋

-I am a software engineer from France 🇫🇷 living in Norway 🇳🇴.
+Software engineer from France 🇫🇷 living in Norway 🇳🇴.

-- 🌱 I’m currently learning about video games development and rendering engines 🎮
+- 🌱 Learning about video games development and rendering engines 🎮
-- 👟 I enjoy basketball 🏀 snowboard 🏂 biking 🚴‍♂️ video games 👾 board games 🎲

 #### Activities